waltligon/orangefs/doc/pvfs2-quickstart.md

 NOTE: The device of the format tcp://testhost:3334/pvfs2-fs MUST be specified, as we need to know a valid running pvfs2-server and file system name to dynamically mount a pvfs2 volume.
 These values can be read from your configuration files.
-As a side note, you can use "umount" to unmount the PVFS2 volume when you're ready.
+As a side note, you can use “umount” to unmount the PVFS2 volume when you’re ready.

 Now that a PVFS2 volume is mounted, normal VFS operation can be issued on the command line.
 An example is provided below: